Review:

 score is between 0 and 5

-Modernist literature is a literary movement that emerged in the late 19th and early 20th centuries, characterized by a break with traditional forms and styles, experimentation with narrative techniques, and a focus on themes such as alienation, disillusionment, and the subjective experience of reality.
+Modernist literature is a literary movement that emerged in the late 19th and early 20th centuries, characterized by a break from traditional forms and styles.
+It explores themes of alienation, fragmentation, and disillusionment.

 Key Features